joannag6/FitFamOz/README.md

 # README #
 ### What is this repository for? ###
 This is an assignment for INFO30005 Web Information Technologies, University of Melbourne.
-We created a web application that match users up based on their preferred physical activities as well as their location.
+We created a web application that matches users up based on their preferred physical activities as well as their location.

 ### Check us out here ###
 http://fitfamoz.herokuapp.com